Protecting the NHS

 What are we trying to protect?

-In simple terms our aim is to protect and promote the founding values of the NHS.
 Everyone in our society should have access to quality healthcare no matter what their financial means.
 To achieve this the NHS needs to be comprehensive - a broad range of treatments and care, that is available throughout the country and able to meet all of our health needs.

 This is possible even with modern pressures and expectations.
 Healthcare needs cannot be ignored and have to be paid for some how.
 General taxation is still the fairest and most efficient way.
 The alternatives are either more expensive, or are unfair and risk us regressing to a time when your income or wealth determined whether you could get the healthcare that you or your family needed.
 Click here for more about the ideas behind the NHS.